 1. Cartier Engagement Ring

+Starting off our list of 1.20-carat diamond rings, this Cartier ring is a strong choice.
 If you’re preparing to ask the ultimate question, then you can’t go wrong with a Cartier ring.
 This brand is famous for its rich history and timeless elegance.
-Our vintage Cartier engagement ring is a perfect example.
+Our vintage Cartier Engagement Ring is a perfect example.

 2. Lons Ring